 I obtained my doctoral degree (PhD) of engineering at the University of Leuven, Belgium.
-My research focused on improving the privacy of the citizen by using cryptography.
-I'm currently working at the research team of Smals, which provides IT services to Belgian governmental organizations.
-Every day, I continue my quest for improving privacy with cryptography, which has become even more relevant since the GDPR has come into force.
+My research focused on improving the privacy of the citizen with cryptography.
+I'm currently working at the research & innovation team at Smals.
+This company provides IT services to the Belgian public sector.

 by devising advanced & creative solutions

 You found the right approach to convey complex [cryptographic] matter comprehensibly.Vincent (professor)

 Kristof is the only person I have met so far who effectively masters the blockchain technology.Pieter